DylanKojiCheslin/ares-contracts/README.md

 ## Contributing

 Please help better the ecosystem by submitting issues and pull requests to `ares-protocol`.
 We need all the help we can get to build the absolute best linting standards and utilities.
-We follow the AirBNB linting standard and the unix philosophy.
+We follow the AirBNB linting standard for JS and the unix philosophy for everything.

-## Guides

-You'll find more detailed information on using `ares-protocol` and tailoring it to your needs in our guides:

-- [User guide](docs/user-guide.md) - Usage, configuration, FAQ and complementary tools.
-- [Developer guide](docs/developer-guide.md) - Contributing to `ares-protocol` and writing your own code and coverage.

 ## Help out